 The four missions are also well worth visiting.
 All four are free to visit, and by doing so you will get a fuller picture of early life in this part of the world.
 You can see our full guide to visiting the Alamo and San Antonio missions for more information and to help plan your visit.

 Just be aware that it is quite a long walk from the downtown section of the River Walk.
-Instead, we would suggest either cycling, taking the bus, or doing a guided tour with transport like this.
+Instead, we would suggest either cycling, taking the bus, or doing a guided missions tour.

 Go Cycling

-Whilst the river taxi and river barges are a popular way to get around the downtown and Museum section of the riverwalk, they don’t go everywhere.
+Whilst the river shuttle and river barges are a popular way to get around the downtown and Museum section of the riverwalk, they don’t go everywhere.

 Another great option for getting around the River Walk, particularly for those of you who want to head down to the Mission Reach section, is to cycle the River Walk.